pmuens/awesome-serverless/README.md

 - [Serverless architecture for a banking chatbot](https://medium.com/openwhisk/serverless-architecture-for-banking-chatbot-1f11d3090f18) - How the serverless architecture for a banking chatbot built on top of Apache OpenWhisk looks like.
 - [Stackery releases management console for serverless developers](https://www.geekwire.com/2017/portlands-stackery-releases-management-console-aspiring-serverless-developers/) - Post about the [Stackery.io](http://stackery.io) developer console for serverless applications.
 - [What's new for Serverless plugins](https://serverless.com/blog/plugin-system-extensions/) - Post about the recent enhancements of the Serverless Frameworks plugin system.
+- [Monitoring, and the “No Ops” myth](https://read.acloud.guru/serverless-superheroes-adam-johnson-monitoring-and-the-no-ops-myth-117e468416a2) - Post about monitoring serverless applications.

 ## Screencasts